HunorMarton/gorillas/README.md

 [![YouTube Tutorial: Gorillas](<./Screenshot - YouTube.png>)](TODO)

-If you follow along the [YouTube tutorial](TODO), here you can find the source code for each major step.
+You can find the full version of the tutorial on [YouTube](TODO).
+You can play the final, single player version of the game on [Vercel](https://gorillas-tutorial.vercel.app/).
+Here are the source codes for each major step.

 ### Initial Setup